FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/c_data_flow_descrpt.md

 ## Multi-site integration

-Transfer CFT{{< TransferCFT/componentshortname  >}} can be used as part of a multi-site integration where files are transferred between remote locations, such as stores, factories, sites, and data centers of a single enterprise, as well as between partners.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} can be used as part of a multi-site integration where files are transferred between remote locations, such as stores, factories, sites, and data centers of a single enterprise, as well as between partners.

 In multi-site integration file transfer, the sites and technology are owned by the same enterprise.
 Multi-site integration allows for better integration with the systems at the site for increased control and visibility.
 However, multi-site and business-to-business file transfer patterns must both address security concerns and network usage and bandwidth issues.

 ## Portal-based file transfer

 For portal-based file transfers, an end user may be using a company portal to upload or download files within that portal.
-The portal is typically not provided by Axway{{< TransferCFT/companyname  >}}, but the file transfer can be managed by Transfer CFT{{< TransferCFT/componentshortname  >}}.
+The portal is typically not provided by {{< TransferCFT/axwayvariablesCompanyName  >}}, but the file transfer can be managed by {{< TransferCFT/axwayvariablesComponentShortName  >}}.
 A common use case is a bank portal that provides links to download bank statements or loan documents.
 The end-user experience is online banking, and behind the scenes, the bank ensures secure file upload and download with the audit, security, and benefits of MFT.